sudosoph/docs/content/tutorials/developer-workflow/loading-your-setup-into-the-developer-pop.md

 ---
 title: Loading your setup into the Developer PoP
-description: How to get your local development environment setup to test section.io CDN on your local machine.
+description: How to get your local development environment setup to test Section CDN on your local machine.
 keywords: content delivery network, CDN, virtual machine, vagrant, virtualbox, git, cli, local development, local machine, staging environment, developer pop
 weight: 2
 ---

 <!-- Run `minikube service -n section-shared developer-pop`.
 Your browser will open when the endpoint for the service becomes ready. -->

-### 1) Clone your application's git repository located in the **Advanced Config** menu in the section.io portal.
+### 1) Clone your application's git repository located in the **Advanced Config** menu in the Section portal.
   ![how to clone a repo](/docs/images/screenshots/dev-pop/how-to-clone-repo.png)

   Clone with `git clone <url-from-advanced-config>`